yukioichida/tensorflow-keras-playground/README.md

 # tensorflow-keras-playground
-Projects using tensorflow and keras to studying Deep Learning models.
+Projects using tensorflow and keras to study Deep Learning models.